 Technology

-Terr reported that there were no entries for the Website competition.
+Terry reported that there were no entries for the Website competition.
 A requirement was identified to find a better option for bulk member email distribution.
 Opening rates for Mailchimp are much lower than personalized emails.

 Action: Fleur to look into Omail